X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Summary and Conclusion

-We have determined the distribution of sources contributing to CRs.
+We have analyzed the distribution of sources contributing to CRs.
 Based on this distribution, we have effectively modeled the knee region.
-We used the model with DRAGON code\citep{2008JCAP...10..018E} to calculate the contribution of X-ray binaries to the knee of the high energy CRs.
-Our calculations show that micro-quasars can make a significant contribution to the CRs in the "knee" region.
-On the other hand, considering micro-quasars as contributors to the Galactic CRs also provides a good fit to the observed anisotropy of CRs and the diffuse gamma-ray emission from the Galactic disk observed by LHAASO.
-Theoretically, although considering SNRs as acceleration sites for ultra-high-energy CRs, and using a space-dependent model, can also reproduce the CR energy spectrum, anisotropy \citep{2023ApJ...956...75Q,2024PhRvD.109f3001Y,2024ApJ...974..276N}, and diffuse gamma-ray emission \citep{2024ApJ...964...28H,2018PhRvD..97f3008G} from the Galactic disk in the PeV energy range, there is, to date, almost no observational evidence that SNRs can accelerate CRs to the PeV energy range.
-In contrast, more and more micro-quasars observed by LHAASO were found to emit photons with energies exceeding 100 TeV.
-This is almost identical to our results, which suggest that micro-quasars are likely the main contributors to the Galactic ``knee" CRs.
+We used the DRAGON to calculate the contribution of microquasars to the knee of the high energy CRs for the source distribution (Equation \ref{HMXB_distri_norm}) and the injection spectrum (Equation \ref{XRBinj}).
+Our calculations show that microquasars can make a significant contribution to the CRs in the ``knee" region.
+On the other hand, considering microquasars as contributors to the Galactic CRs also provides a good fit to the observed anisotropy of CRs and the diffuse gamma-ray emission from the Galactic disk observed by LHAASO.
+Theoretically, although considering SNRs as acceleration sites for ultra-high-energy CRs, and using a space-dependent model, can also reproduce the CR energy spectrum, anisotropy ~\citep{2023ApJ...956...75Q,2024PhRvD.109f3001Y,2024ApJ...974..276N}, and diffuse gamma-ray emission ~\citep{2024ApJ...964...28H,2018PhRvD..97f3008G} from the Galactic disk in the PeV energy range, there is, to date, almost no observational evidence that SNRs can accelerate CRs to the PeV energy range.
+In contrast, more and more microquasars observed by LHAASO were found to emit photons with energies exceeding 100 TeV.
+This is almost identical to our results, which suggest that microquasars are likely the main contributors to Galactic ``knee" CRs.

+{It is noteworthy that in our study, the spatial distribution of XRBs is normalized to its value at the solar position.
+Consequently, the energy spectrum and anisotropy at the solar position remain insensitive to the spatial distribution of sources away from the solar position.
+Furthermore, as shown in Figure \ref{Gamma}, the diffuse gamma rays currently observed by LHAASO are large-scale and not aligned with the Galactic center direction, thereby demonstrating insensitivity to the distribution of XRBs.
+In addition, the assumption that cosmic-ray diffusion depends on the source distribution of SNRs leads to the B/C ratio being unaffected by the spatial distribution of XRBs.}

+With the increasing number of observed microquasars in binary systems, the methodology presented in this study will enable independent and precise quantification of their spatial distribution.
+Consequently, the contribution of microquasars to the cosmic-ray knee region will become increasingly significant.

 In conclusion, the combination of observational data and theoretical modeling has provided significant insights into the complex mechanisms governing CR propagation, and further discoveries in the PeV energy range will continue to enhance our understanding of this phenomenon.